Installation

 Docker Compose

-The easiest way to get started is using Docker Compose
+The easiest way to get started is using Docker Compose.
+This method requires

 minimal setup and handles all dependencies automatically.